AnyLog-co/documentation/deployments/AWS.md

 5. Repeat steps 3 and 4 for each new AWS instance

-If you're using a [different regions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) for your AnyLog instance, then the TCP binding needs to enabled.
+If you're using a [different regions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) for your AnyLog instance, then the TCP binding needs to be enabled.